GDG-OnCampus-BU/AI-ML-Starter/CONTRIBUTING.md

 If you have never contributed to open source before here is a quick explanation of how to contribute.

 * Fork this repository on Github.
 This creates a copy of the current code that you can edit and make changes to.
 * Navigate to your fork and make your changes.
 This could be done by cloning and making changes locally on your computer.
 You can find many tutorials on this online.
-You could also edit directly on github if you don't have access to a text editor but doing this, you will not be able to test your function.
+You could also edit directly on Github if you don't have access to a text editor but doing this, you will not be able to test your function.
 * Create a pull request.
 Navigate to  pull request tab and click New Pull Request.
 Then click compare across forks.
 Select your fork and branch as the head branch and leave a description.
 Then click Create Pull Request.
 * If all goes well, your request will be approved and your generator added.
 Congratulations!